Ripper555/Modbus.NET/README.md

-[Modbus.NET](http://github.com/aperis/Modbus.NET) is a communication library for .NET.
+[Modbus.NET](http://github.com/aperis/Modbus.NET) is a modbus/IP communication library and Modbus2REST-gateway for .NET.

 #### Usage